 Faucets and shower heads can be cleaned by unscrewing them and soaking them for 1 hour in equal parts white vinegar and water.
 Rinse with warm water after soaking.

 Check smoke alarms and change batteries as necessary.

-Decluttering, opening windows and a having a big thorough clean will keep mould and dust at bay and will have you feeling fresh and ready for the summer months in no time.
+Decluttering, opening windows and a having a big thorough clean will keep mould and dust at bay.
+This will have you feeling fresh and ready for the summer months in no time.

 Now that your home is clutter free and clean, you can start to organise and sort your rooms to give them a fresh, new look.
 You may want to rearrange your furniture items to have your space feel completely different, or even move furniture into different rooms.

 If you are wanting to have a full change and inject a whole new lease of life into a room or two, you could think about experimenting with a new wall colour and/or a fresh new carpet or rug.
 You could even consider adding a wallpaper to a wall or repaint some furniture.

 Or maybe you would prefer just to change a few soft furnishings instead?
 Think about re-upholstering a tired old chair with a fabulously fun fabric or replacing your curtains and/or blinds?

-However you choose to give your home a spring makeover just remember that it needn’t cost a lot of money but is important to make it feel like a place to relax and unwind, as well keep it an enjoyable space to entertain family and friends.
+However you choose to give your home a spring makeover just remember that it needn’t cost a lot of money.
+It’s important to make it feel like a place to relax and unwind.
+But also an enjoyable space to entertain family and friends.